How to repair gutter drain pipe - No 1 Ultimate Guide - Orchard Minds

 Equipment / Tools

 Gather the necessary tools and equipment before starting the repair work.
-Common tools for underground gutter drainage repair may include a shovel, a pickaxe, a pipe cutter, and a wrench.
-Depending on the specific issues, you might also need a pipe inspection camera to identify blockages or damage within the pipes.
-Ensure that all tools are in good working condition before use.
+The ordinary tools in repairing an underground gutter drainage system may include a shovel, pickaxe, pipe cutter, and a wrench, among others.
+Additionally, one may have to use a pipe inspection camera to find out any blocked or damaged areas in the pipes, according to the damage issues.

 Materials